songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 }
 ```

-where you can see that when those cluster settings are upated, the class `DiskThresholdSettings`
+where you can see that when those cluster settings are updated, the class `DiskThresholdSettings`
 sets the new value into its instance.

 ## Testing

 There are three types of testing related to the deciders: 1) the tests for the
-single deciders which makes one decision at a time; 2) the tests for the root
+single deciders which make one decision at a time; 2) the tests for the root
-decider which gathers information from multiple single decisions and make a
+decider which gathers information from multiple single decisions and makes a
 multi-decision; 3) other services that depend on deciders since deciders are
 part of the cluster module.
 And ... we are going to discuss three of them right now.